mohitpai/journey-optimizer.en/help/using/start/guardrails.md

 ### Custom actions {#custom-actions-g}

+* A capping limit of 5000 calls/s is defined for all custom actions.
+This limit has been set based on customers usage, to protect external endpoints targeted by custom actions.
 * The custom action URL does not support dynamic parameters.
 * POST, PUT and GET call methods are supported
 * The name of the query parameter or header must not start with "." or "$"